REO properties can be an attractive way for investors and home buyers to get discounted real estate deals.

 What is an REO Property?

-These lenders and banks need to liquidate their REO property.
-They need to recoup the capital they loaned so they can make new loans with that cash.
+Once a property reaches REO status, lenders and banks move to liquidate it to recoup the capital they loaned so they can make new loans with that cash.

 - Failing to maintain monthly mortgage payments

 - Inability to satisfy maturing balloon loan payments

 - Defaulting on loan provisions such as taxes and insurance

 - Defaulting on condo or Homeowner Association (HOA) dues